 2) Heart Disease

-Cats with heart disease are typically fed very low sodium and high taurine diet.
-Canned tuna is generally high in sodium and low in taurine, so it is not in any way suitable.
+A cat with heart disease is fed a low sodium and high taurine diet.
+Canned tuna is high in sodium and low in taurine, so it is not in any way suitable.

 Tuna in brine is unsuitable for cats with diabetes as it will cause dehydration.